 In this section you may wish to include:

 What is your child particularly good at?
 For example, a certain subject at school, spelling or forming friendships, sport, video games or making things.

 Maybe they are very caring around other people or animals?

 Other traits could be they are very loyal, creative, positive, hard-working.

 What are your child/young person’s needs and difficulties that impact on their learning experience of school, their home life and access to the community?

 In this section you have an opportunity to not only list any diagnoses your child has but more importantly what they are struggling with in particular at school and at home.

-- What are your child’s need in school?
+What are your child’s needs in school?
 Do they need adult support?
 A differentiated timetable?
 Would they benefit from reminders either on their desk or set on their phone?

 And on the flip side, are there any methods or strategies that yourself or the school have tried which have found to be of no effect or caused distress.